 Facing him was Shekt, half reclining.
 His right hand, shakingly supported by the left, was holding the blaster, and although it quivered, the business end pointed at the Secretary.
-"You pack of fools," shrifled the, Secretary, passion choked, "what do you expect to gain?
-I have only to, raise my voice-" "And you, at least," responded Shekt weakly, "will die." sharply to the right, far faster than the physicist's feeble wrist could veer the blaster.

-But now Balkis's mind, as he tensed for the final jump, was utterly and entirely on the blaster he was avoiding.
+"You pack of fools," shrilled the Secretary, passion-choked, "what do you expect to gain?
+I have only to raise my voice--" "And you, at least," responded Shekt weakly, "will die."
+"You will accomplish nothing by killing me," said the Secretary bitterly, "and you know it.
+You will not save the Empire you would betray us to--and you would not save even yourselves.
+Give me that gun and you will go free."
+He extended a hand, but Shekt laughed wistfully.
+"I am not mad enough to believe that."
+"Perhaps not, but you are half paralyzed."
+And the Secretary broke sharply to the right. far faster than the physicist's feeble wrist could veer the blaster.
+But now Balkis's mind, as he tensed for the final jump" was utterly and entirely on the blaster he was avoiding.
 Schwartz extended his mind once again in a final jab, and the Secretary tripped and slammed downward as if he had been clubbed.
 Arvardan had risen painfully to his feet.
 His cheek was red and swollen and he hobbled when he walked.
 He said, "Can you move, Schwartz?"
-A little," came the tired response.
+"A little," came the tired response.
 Schwartz slid out of his seat.

-"Anyone else coming this, way, maybe?"
+"Anyone else coming this way, maybe?"
 "Not that I can detect."
 Arvardan smiled grimly down at Pola.
-His hand was, resting on her soft brown hair and she was looking up at him with brimming eyes.
+His hand was resting on her soft brown hair and she was looking up at him with brimming eyes.
 Several times in the last two hours he had been sure that never, never would he feel her hair or see her eyes again.
-"Maybe there will be a later after all, Pola?"
+"Maybe there will be a later after an, Pola?"
 And she could only shake her head and say, "There's not enough time.
 We only have till six o'clock Tuesday."
 "Not enough time?
 Well, let's see."
-Arvardan bent over the prone Ancient and pulled his -head back, none too gently.
+Arvardan bent over the prone Ancient and pulled his head back, none too gently.
+"Is he alive?"
+He felt futilely for a pulse with his still-numb finger tips and then placed a palm beneath the green robe.
+He said, "His heart's beating, anyway....You've a dangerous power there, Schwartz.
+Why didn't you do this in the first place?"
+"Because I wanted to see him held static."
+Schwartz clearly showed the effects of his ordeal.
+"I thought that if I could hold him, we could lead him out before; use him as decoy; hide behind his skirts."
 Shekt said, in sudden animation, "We might.
 There's the Imperial garrison in Fort Dibburn not half a mile away.
 Once there, we're safe and can get word to Ennius."
 "Once there!
-There must a hundred guards outside, with hundreds more between here and there- And what can we do with a stiff green-robe?
+There must be a hundred guards outside, with hundreds more between here and there--And what can we do with a stiff green-robe?
 Carry him?
 Shove him along on little wheels?"
 Arvardan laughed humorlessly.
 "Besides," said Schwartz gloomily, "I couldn't hold him very long.
-You saw- I failed."
+You saw--I failed."
 Shekt said earnestly, "Because you're not used to it.
 Now listen, Schwartz, I've got a notion as to what it is you do with your mind.
 It's a receiving station for the electromagnetic fields of the brain.
 I think you can transmit also.
 Do you understand?"
 Schwartz seemed painfully uncertain.

-"You must understand," insisted Shekt. "'You'll have to concentrate on what you want him to do-and first we're going to give him his blaster back."
+"You must understand," insisted Shekt.
+"You'll have to concentrate on what you want him to do--and first we're going to give him his blaster back."
 "What!"
 The outraged exclamation was neatly triple.